 They had obviously been right to fear that there were enemies on the inside, right to fear the implications of it all.
 But it had been far too little far too late.
 Of the group of ten who had finally recognized the threat and danger, she was the only one who still remained alive.

-There was no way that she could mobilize her army in time to counter an attack.
+There was no way that she could mobilize her army in time to counter an attack if the woman ordered it.
 The woman herself was a powerful magic wielder; Zelda could tell this the moment that she stepped foot in her chambers.
 All things considered, she knew that it would be easy for the intruder to carry out her threats.
 Zelda needed time — and surrendering could buy her some.
 Protecting her people was her first priority.

 Slowly she nodded, "I will surrender," she whispered, "as long as you promise not to attack my people."

 "Excellent," the woman smirked, "Good choice.
 Although I see no problem with taking over kingdoms by force, I really do prefer to do it in a more subtle manner.
 This way allows for a much greater chance of winning over a kingdom and keeping it.
 The promises of something better, after a civil war when the ashes clear, eventually paves the way for more stability and less rebellion later.
 People tend not to think of an invading new ruler as a tyrant if they were first viewed as a savior and a peacemaker..."

 "Not everyone is as much of a fool as you think!"
 Zelda said defiantly, "there are many powerful warriors in this land who will see though such a falsehood and bring about your downfall."